Academic Programs for International Students (F-1 visa)

 AAPS is certified by the U.S. Department of Homeland Security’s Student and Exchange Visitor Program (SEVP) to issue Form I-20 to prospective international students to attend one of the district’s three comprehensive high schools (Huron, Pioneer, and Skyline) on an F-1 academic program visa.

-Note: This includes F-1 students already in the US who want to transfer to AAPS from another SEVP-certified private or public high school.
+Please note, F-1 students already in the US who want to transfer to AAPS from another SEVP-certified private or public high school, still need to complete an application.

 AAPS makes enrollment decisions based on eligibility criteria and space available.
 To be eligible to attend high school at AAPS on an F-1 academic program visa, you must be: